chradev/pi-h264-to-browser-streamer/README.md

  * run in src: ```python3 server-ss.py```
  * browse: ```http://RPi-IP:8000/```
  * watch stream from choosen RPi 5 camera
+ * watch both clocks from RPi 5 desktop via camera streaming and from client machine
  * use X/Y/Z sliders for each camera to do Pan/Tilt/Zoom

 Default parameters: